-In this procedure, an x-ray camera, catheter, special medications and a medical device that dissolves blood clots may be used.
+This procedure may use an x-ray camera, catheter, special medications, and a medical device that dissolves blood clots.

 This exam typically uses a radiographic table, one or two x-ray tubes, and a video monitor.
 Fluoroscopy converts x-rays into video images.
 Doctors use it to watch and guide procedures.
 The x-ray machine and a detector suspended over the exam table produce the video.

 A catheter used for thrombolysis is a long, thin, hollow plastic tube, about as thick as a strand of spaghetti.
-These catheters are designed so that blood dissolving medications can be delivered effectively within the blood clot.
-There also are medical devices that can be used to dissolve the clots mechanically.
+These catheters are designed to deliver blood dissolving medications effectively within the blood clot.
+Medical devices can also dissolve the clots mechanically.
 Your interventional radiologist will decide which technique is most appropriate for your condition.

 This procedure may use other equipment, including an intravenous line (IV), ultrasound machine and devices that monitor your heart beat and blood pressure.

 Using x-ray guidance and a contrast material that helps define the blood vessel, your doctor will insert a catheter through the skin into a blood vessel.
 They will maneuver it to the site of the blockage.
 The doctor will dissolve the blood clot: